1.1 “Acceptable Use Policy” has the meaning set out in clause 4.

 7.1.1 These terms of Agreement do not grant You any ownership interest in or to such content or the Services but only a limited right of use that is revocable in accordance with this Agreement.
 Cookie Information does not grant any license or other rights to use any of our trademarks, service marks, copyrightable material or other intellectual property except as expressly provided in these Terms or agreed to in writing.

-7.6 Licenses.
-The Customer grants Cookie Information and its Affiliates a nonexclusive, transferable, worldwide licence to access and use the Customer Data in accordance with this Agreement to provide the Services to the Customer and its Users.
-In turn, Cookie Information grants the Customer and its affiliates a nonexclusive, transferable, worldwide licence to access and use the Service Data in accordance with this Agreement to facilitate compliance with relevant cookie and data protection legislation and for other own internal purposes.
+The Customer grants Cookie Information and its Affiliates a nonexclusive, transferable, worldwide license to access and use the Customer Data in accordance with this Agreement to provide the Services to the Customer and its Users.
+In turn, Cookie Information grants the Customer and its affiliates a nonexclusive, transferable, worldwide license to access and use the Service Data in accordance with this Agreement to facilitate compliance with relevant cookie and data protection legislation and for other own internal purposes.

 8.2 Protection of Confidential Information.
 The Receiving Party shall protect the confidentiality of Confidential Information not to disclose or use any Confidential Information of the Disclosing Party for any purpose outside the scope of this Agreement.